And how does it differ from kyphosis and lordosis?

 What are the risk factors for kyphosis?

-Risk factors for kyphosis include anything that may impact the bones in the spine.
+Risk factors for kyphosis include anything that may impact the bones in the spine, including low bone density or osteoporosis.
 Spinal bones may change in shape or shift in location due to factors including:

 How is hyperkyphosis diagnosed?

 Your Denver spine specialist can diagnose kyphosis with a physical examination and diagnostic procedures such as X-rays and CT scans to measure and evaluate the curve of the vertebrae.
 Your neurosurgeon may also order bone density tests if osteoporosis or low bone density is suspected.

 Kyphosis treatment depends on the severity of your condition.
 Medications including over-the-counter and prescription pain relievers may help relieve discomfort.
 Osteoporosis medications may be prescribed to prevent spinal fractures that may worsen your kyphosis.
 Stretching and strengthening exercises may also help improve pain and flexibility.

 If your kyphosis is extreme and caused by compression fractures, our Neurosurgery One Denver spine surgeon may recommend kyphoplasty, a minimally invasive procedure that treats spine fractures by injecting a special cement into your vertebrae.
 During kyphoplasty, your Denver neurosurgeon or physiatrist will create space in the compressed area with a balloon that expands your vertebrae to its normal height.
 Kyphoplasty is most effective when performed within 12 weeks of the fracture occurring.

 For patients with larger compression fractures, a newer type of kyphoplasty called spine jack kyphoplasty may be recommended.
 The spine jack procedure involves the insertion of small expandable spine jacks into the compressed vertebrae.
 Like traditional kyphoplasty, the procedure includes the injection of bone cement to provide stability to the fracture.